sxa/website-v2/content/blog/secure-software-development/index.md

 ## What have you done so far?

-One of the important things in the secure software specification relate to Software Bill Of Materials (Henceforth SBOMs) and we have started producing SBOMs along with the Temurin builds using [CycloneDX](https://cyclonedx.org) as part of our regular build process.
+One of the important things in the secure software specification relate to Software Bill Of Materials (SBOMs) and we have started producing SBOMs along with the Temurin builds using [CycloneDX](https://cyclonedx.org) as part of our regular build process.
 While the full content of it is still a work in progress and will be enhanced over time - and you can have your